 - Improved Physical Layout

-It has also been noted that not having a vertical rudder protruding above and below the submarine, has its benefits.
+It has also been noted that the "X-Tail" design means that there is not a vertical rudder protruding above and below the submarine, which might have additional physical benefits.
 For example, not having a long rudder below the sub minimizes the chance of it hitting the sea bottom.
 Conversely not having a rudder above the centerline of the sub may allow easier access to the sub by AUVs or SDVs (Swimmer Delivery Vehicles) entering or exiting the sub's dry deck shelter (DDS).

 It’s worth noting that the Columbia-Class has also been designed to use Fairwater planes, instead of Bow planes.
 This might be due to its role as an SSBN ballistic missile sub and not an SSN attack sub.
 Attack subs such as the Virginia-Class tend to use Bow planes, possibly because Sail planes can cause issues with control when a sub is at periscope depth, and especially when surfacing in rough seas with high waves.
 Not having Sail planes also makes it easier to use their sail to break through heavy ice.